Amex Bluebird Stands as the Better American Express Prepaid Option

 |ATM access||$0 at all MoneyPass ATMs, $2 at all other ATMs (surcharges may apply)||$0 at all MoneyPass ATMs, $2 at all other ATMs (surcharges may apply)|

 Prepaid Card Monthly fees: American Express Bluebird Costs Less

 Monthly fees are absolute turnoffs.
 You hate them.
 I hate them.
 But with prepaid cards, monthly fees are often unavoidable, which is why it is so refreshing to see that American Express offers consumer-friendly fee policies.

-Meanwhile, the Serve card carries a monthly fee of $1 per month (free in NY, TX and VT), which can be waived with any direct deposit or $500 loaded into the account per month.
-But, the very best way to avoid the fee is by linking the Serve card to the Isis mobile wallet app.
-It’s the no-brainer option because the app is free and you just have to connect the card to it to avoid the monthly fee for good!
+Meanwhile, the Serve card carries a monthly fee of $1 per month (free in NY, TX and VT), which can be waived with any direct deposit of $500 per month.

 Despite the easy fee-waiver on the Serve card, Bluebird wins this matchup slightly because there is no possibility of a monthly fee.